Neutrino Fluence influenced by Memory Burdened Primordial Black Holes

+The inclusion of HNLs enhances the overall neutrino fluence across the entire energy range.
+This enhancement is due to their decay into SM leptons and neutrinos, which inject secondary neutrinos after their production in PBH evaporation.
+The effect is stronger for larger HNL masses, since more energetic decay products populate the high-energy tail of the spectrum.

+Quantitatively, for $m_N = 1.0$~GeV and $k = 1.5$, the fluence at $E_\nu \sim 10^3$~GeV is enhanced by a factor of $\sim 3$ compared to the SM-only case with the same $k$ value.
+This compensating effect makes HNLs a compelling BSM addition for indirect detection strategies.

-Figures~\ref{fig2} and~\ref{fig3} show the neutrino fluences for flavor compositions $0:1:0$ and $0:0:1$ at the source, respectively.
-The trends observed are consistent with the $1:0:0$ case, indicating that the suppression due to MB is flavor-independent at the source, and the relative enhancement due to HNL decay persists across all flavor channels.
+Figures~\ref{fig2} and~\ref{fig3} show the fluences for $0:1:0$ and $0:0:1$ source compositions.
+The qualitative trends remain unchanged, confirming that memory burden suppression is flavor-blind at the source, and HNL decay contributions enhance all channels comparably.

 In summary, the inclusion of the memory burden systematically reduces the high-energy neutrino fluence, especially for $k \gtrsim 1$.
 However, the addition of HNLs partially mitigates this suppression by opening new decay pathways that replenish the neutrino spectrum.

-Table~\ref{tab:fluence_summary} presents representative values of the fluence at selected energies, highlighting the competing effects of MB and HNLs.
-These results underscore the importance of including both quantum gravitational effects and BSM particle content in realistic models of PBH evaporation.\\
+The fluence values in Table~\ref{tab:fluence_summary} highlight the competing roles of MB suppression and HNL-induced enhancement.
+The numbers are computed using the full time-dependent emission spectrum integrated over the PBH lifetime.